Should I sell my house or rent it out?

 If you need the cash to pay for your next house

-If your ability to buy a new home relies on accessing the equity tied up in your current home, then selling it is the best way of doing so.
-That way, you can take the proceeds from the home sale and put it toward your new down payment.
+If your ability to buy a new home relies on accessing the cash tied up in your current home, then selling it is the best option.
+That way, you can take all your proceeds from the home sale and put it toward your new down payment.

 If you have no interest in being a landlord